mateuszdoktor/club-website/README.md

-# Real Madrid Fanpage – Fullstack Football Portal 🏟️⚽
+# Madridista – Fullstack Football Portal 🏟️⚽

 > ⚠️ This project is intended **for portfolio and educational purposes only**.
 It is not designed or maintained for public usage.